Kids’ Rooms Refresh

 The New Wall

-First, we had to break down the shelf-wall.
+First, we had to break down the strange shelf wall.
 We removed all the shelves first and were left with a piece of melamine that covered the hole where the door used to be.
 Once that was also removed, we could start the wall rebuild.
-Pieter used 2×4’s and constructed a new wall that would fill the existing space.
-We found matching wood paneling at Home Depot (yes, they still sell wood paneling), and cut two pieces that would cover the space from both sides, and fitted that to our newly built stud wall.
+Pieter used 2x4s and constructed a new wall that would fill the existing space.
+We found matching wood panelling at Home Depot (yes, they still sell wood panelling), and cut two pieces that would cover the space from both sides, and fitted that to our newly built stud wall.

 This project drew quite a doggy audience!